Chickery's Travels

 My favorite tool that I started using this year is RV Trip Wizard.
 Watch the video below to see how I use it for trip planning starting at the 9-minute mark.
 Or you can watch the entire video to see what else is included with it.

-RV Trip Wizard part of the RV Life family of products, so if you purchase it, you get everything for the price of one.
-It is more than just a trip planning tool.
+RV Trip Wizard is part of the RV Life family of products, so if you purchase it, you get everything for the price of one.
+It is more than just a trip-planning tool.
 It also includes an RV GPS app that you can use on your phone or tablet.
 Sean also likes the Maintain My RV program that comes with it as well.
-So for $49/year it actually saves us from paying for a bunch of other programs.
-They have a free 7-day trial you can sign up for.
-Just click here and select Start Your Free 7 Day Trial Now.
+So the membership actually saves us from paying for a bunch of other programs.
+They have a free trial you can sign up for.
+Just click here and select Start Your Free 7-Day Trial Now.

 Some things we consider for a stay: